DeFecT-FF: a machine learning force field framework for high throughput defect modeling in CdTe-based solar cells: MLFF models trained at hybrid functional accuracy

-HSE06 calculations for \(3 \times 3 \times 3\) supercell defect structures with lattice constants around 20~\AA{} were performed using \(\Gamma\)-point only \cite{Mosquera2}, with a reduced plane-wave energy cutoff of 400 eV.
-The convergence thresholds for geometry optimization were set to \(10^{-6}\)~eV for energy and 0.01 eV \AA$^{-1}$ for forces.
-Calculations for grain boundary and interface structures were also performed using \(\Gamma\)-point only. \textbf{Figure~\ref{fig:hse_data}} shows the statistics of the compiled HSE06 dataset in terms of number of bulk Cd/Zn-Te/Se/S composition structures, and different types of defects in different charge states, including interface and GB defects.
-The HSE06 dataset represents 53.4\% of the GGA dataset for bulk ($q=0$), and 63.8\%, 71.6\%, 79.5\%, 72.4\%, and 65.8\% for defect charge states $q=+2$, $q=+1$, $q=0$, $q=-1$, and $q=-2$, respectively.
+HSE06 calculations were performed using \(\Gamma\)-point only \cite{Mosquera2}, with a reduced plane-wave energy cutoff of 400 eV.
+The convergence thresholds for geometry optimization were set to \(10^{-6}\)~eV for energy and 0.01 eV \AA$^{-1}$ for forces. \textbf{Figure~\ref{fig:hse_data}} shows the statistics of the compiled HSE06 dataset in terms of the number of bulk Cd/Zn-Te/Se/S composition structures, and different types of defects.
+The HSE06 dataset represents 53.4\% of the GGA dataset for bulk ($q=0$) structures, and 63.8\%, 71.6\%, 79.5\%, 72.4\%, and 65.8\% for defect structures in charge states $q=+2$, $q=+1$, $q=0$, $q=-1$, and $q=-2$, respectively.
 Despite the smaller size, it remains well representative of the defect types and structural diversity of the entire chemical space.
-Violin plots showing the spread of CFE values in the HSE06 dataset are presented in \textbf{Figure~\ref{fig:hse-violins}}.\\
+Violin plots showing the spread of the crystal formation energy (CFE, a per-atom energy difference between the crystal and its constituent atoms) values in the HSE06 dataset are presented in \textbf{Figure~\ref{fig:hse-violins}}.
+CFE is defined as the per-atom energy difference between the total energy of the crystal and the sum of elemental reference energies of its constituent elements, i.e., CFE $= (E_{\text{crystal}} - \sum_i n_i E_{\text{ref},i}) / N$, where $E_{\text{ref},i}$ is the reference energy of element $i$ and $N$ is the total number of atoms in the supercell.
+The reference states for all elements are taken as the lowest-energy phases from the Materials Project~\cite{Jain_Ong}.

+Several MLFF frameworks have been developed for materials property prediction, including pretrained universal models such as MACE~\cite{mace}, CHGNet~\cite{chgnet}, and M3GNet~\cite{m3gnet}.
+However, these models are trained predominantly on neutral bulk structures from databases such as the Materials Project~\cite{Jain_Ong}, and consequently generalize poorly to charged defect configurations in semiconductors.
+DeFecT-FF addresses this gap through four key innovations: (i) charge-state-resolved models that explicitly capture the structural and energetic signatures of defects in five charge states; (ii) a multi-fidelity active learning pipeline that efficiently bridges PBE and HSE06 levels of theory; (iii) training on defect-specific data including intermediate relaxation snapshots, symmetry-broken geometries from ShakeNBreak~\cite{snb_2}, and defect complexes; and (iv) deployment as an end-to-end nanoHUB tool for community use. \\